R4mBLeR/RexaBot/README.md

 # RexaBot
-Discord bot for music, moderation and fun
+Discord bot for music and fun

 # **installation**
 * **1.** Download and unpacking release archive